Raja2591/Combining-Petsc-and-Slepc-with-MPI/README.md

 What is included?
 -----------------

 I have included the full code along with the makefile.

-There are some additional subroutines which deals with P3HT stacks doped with F4TCNQ anions.
+#There are some additional subroutines which deals with P3HT stacks doped with F4TCNQ anions.
+#I have also added subroutines which deal with photoluminiscence spectrum of polarons.

 Petsc and Slepc
 ---------------